riotonzuk/cooking_robot/README.md

-m = manual, manually enter location for pickup b = bowl, go through the preprogrammed bowl move r = reset_target, set block to new location, reset bowl q = quit program
+m = manual, manually enter location for pickup b = bowl, go through the preprogrammed bowl move r = reset_target, set block to new location, reset bowl e = evaluate, test pickup and collect statistics to file q = quit program
 ```

 Importantly, if you press `t` or `m` you'll be further prompted for whether you want to try to pickup from above or from the side.
 The script will make a best attempt to find a suitable combination of joint positions to perform a pickup.
 If that isn't possible, it'll attempt to push the object into position.
 If that isn't possible it'll just abort with a prompt.

 To reset, press `r` and then insert the (x, y) position for the red block to be reset to.
-The robot can reach within a radius of about 0.4 from the origin (0,0), though the accessible .
+The robot can reach within a radius of about 0.5 from the origin (0,0).

+Finally, to run the evaluation script press `e` and enter the number of trials.
+It takes probably 20-30 seconds per trial.
+The results willbe saved to `eval_results.json` for later use.

 ## Learn more